ProjectEvergreen/greenwood-demo-adapter-vercel/README.md

 1. [x] How to best manage local dev (runtime "compliance") - just for production builds
     - proxy vercel cli dev option?
     - should use _src/_ or _public/_?  depends on dev vs production mode?
 Interestingly, the manual way only worked deployed when using _public/_
-1. [x] Make sure to spread all headers / response properties in netlify functions adapter output
+1. [x] Make sure to spread all headers / response properties in Vercel functions adapter output
 1. [ ] Keep it as an experimental feature for 1.0 (or per platform?)
 1. [ ] Will SSR pages need access to the request object?